 10 Best Herbal Essential Oils For Eye Strain

-Herbal essential oils such as lavender, chamomile, and peppermint are commonly used to alleviate symptoms of eye strain due to their calming and soothing properties.
+Herbal essential oils, such as lavender, chamomile, and rosemary, are increasingly being used to alleviate symptoms of eye strain due to their calming and soothing properties.

 FREE Herb Drying Checklist